overcrash66/Audio-File-Translator---S2ST/readme.md

 ## Features

-- Translate the content of an Audio file from one language to english.
+- Translate the content of an Audio file from any language to english.
 - Uses OpenAI's Whisper models for audio processing and translation.
 - User-friendly GUI for easy interaction.